 Besides the Alexandrian material, al-Fārābī was able to call on highly professional Arabic translations of the books of the Organon.
 He also had translations of some logical writers from the Roman Empire, such as Alexander of Aphrodisias and Themistius.
 He is not known to have made any use of earlier Arabic texts relating to logic, such as the Logic of Ibn al-Muqaffa‘ and writings of al-Kindī.
 (Zimmermann [1981: lxviii–xcviii] and Lameer [1994: Chapter 1] discuss what earlier logical writings were available to al-Fārābī.
 See also Walzer [1962: 129–136] for al-Fārābī’s sources on Aristotle’s poetics.)

 Al-Fārābī’s work on logic and language had a direct effect on several Arabic authors in the two hundred years after his death.
-These include Ibn Bājja (Avempace), Ibn Sīnā (Avicenna), Al-Ghazālī (Algazel), and Ibn Rushd (Averroes).
+These include Ibn Bājja (in Latin Avempace), Ibn Sīnā (Avicenna), Al-Ghazālī (Algazel), and Ibn Rushd (Averroes).
 He also influenced a number of medieval Jewish authors including Maimonides.
 The Latins knew him as Alfarabius or Alpharabius or Abunaser.
-His influence can be seen in Scholastic treatments of determinism, poetic argument, and the classification of sciences, and probably also in ampliation.
+His influence can be seen in Scholastic treatments of determinism, poetic argument, and the classification of sciences.

 2. The Origin of Languages